 - Smells of Rotten Egg or Sulfur: This is a byproduct of hydrogen sulfide due to insufficient air circulation and oxygen.
 To fix, aerate regularly and add some brown material like small sticks to help create air pockets.

 - Smells like Ammonia: Ammonia smells result from too much Nitrogen (coffee grounds or other green material).
 By adding additional brown material, you are adding extra carbon to balance out the excess Nitrogen.
 Continue to aerate and turn to help release the excess Nitrogen.

 - Slimy in Appearance: If your compost pile looks too wet and slimy, you need more carbon materials (brown materials).

-How to Know if You Need More Green Material in Your Compost Bin
+How to Know if More Green Material its needed in the Compost

 Now that we’ve discussed the problems that arise when your nitrogen levels are too high let’s look at when your carbon levels (brown material) are too high.

 When your compost bin contains too much brown material and not enough green, you’ll notice the temperature inside the pile is not high enough for microbes and bacteria to do their work.
-Thus, creating an environment where decomposing cannot take place effectively.
+Thus, creating an environment where decomposing cannot effectively take place.

-Remember, your Nitrogen rich material, like coffee grounds, is what is going to increase the temperature of your pile.
-So, to counteract the abundance of carbon, you’ll need to add your nitrogen-rich materials.
+Remember, the Nitrogen rich material, like coffee grounds, is what will increase the temperature of your pile.
+To counteract the carbon-rich materials, you’ll need to add nitrogen-rich materials.

-Clues That Your Compost Needs More Green Material (Nitrogen)
+Signs Your Compost Needs More Green Compost Material (Nitrogen)